Online Orthogonal Matching Pursuit: Online OMP

-Depending on the application considered, different settings are possible for online learning.
-In this paper, we focus on the following cases:
+In this paper, we focus on the the streaming data setting were one-pass over data is performed, as summarized above:

-\textbf{Data Stream setting:} The algorithm queries quantities through: \textbf{query-new}$(F)$, which takes as input $F \subseteq [d+1]$ and outputs the partial observation $z_{F}$ of a fresh data point independent from all previously queried quantities.
+The algorithm queries quantities through: \textbf{query-new}$(F)$, which takes as input $F \subseteq [d+1]$ and outputs the partial observation $z_{F}$ of a fresh data point independent from all previously queried quantities.
 One call to \textbf{query-new}$(F)$ has a time complexity of $\mathcal{O}(|F|)$.

-\textbf{Database setting:} The algorithm has access to a virtually infinite database of independent data points through: Firstly, \textbf{query-new}$(F)$, which additionally to providing the partial observation $z_F$ of a fresh data point as above, increments a database-internal cursor pointing to the newest queried data point.
-Secondly, \textbf{query-old}$(i,F)$, which queries $z_F$ from the $i^{th}$ newest data point (counted backwards starting from the one pointed by cursor).
-Both the calls to \textbf{query-new}$(F)$ and \textbf{query-old}$(i,F)$ have a time complexity of $\mathcal{O}(|F|)$.

-In what follows, we will split algorithms into subroutines and assume that (i) the input of each subroutine only depends on the result of past queries, and (ii) in the database setting, the calls to \textbf{query-old} are restricted to backwards queries up to the first fresh data point queried by the current subroutine call, excluding further past queries.
+In what follows, we will split algorithms into subroutines and assume that the input of each subroutine only depends on the result of past queries.
 This ensures that all the new data accessed by a subroutine can be considered as i.i.d. conditionally to its input.
 More formally, let us denote by $\mathcal{F}_n$ the $\sigma$-algebra generated by all queried quantities up to the $n^{th}$ \textbf{query-new} query, and let $N$ be the (possibly random) number of queries made before the call to the current subroutine.
 Mathematically, $N$ is a stopping time; and, conditional to $\mathcal{F}_N$ the $K$ next calls to \textbf{query-new} produce an i.i.d. sequence of (possibly partially observed) data points.
-We always assume that the input to each subroutine is $\mathcal{F}_N$-measurable, and that at any execution point if the subroutine has made $K$ calls to \textbf{query-new}, then the access to $\textbf{query-old} (i,F)$ is restricted to $0\leq i<K$.
+We always assume that the input to each subroutine is $\mathcal{F}_N$-measurable.
 Below we will analyse each subroutine for a fixed input and derive probabilities with respect to the queried (i.i.d.) data; in the global flow of the algorithm, under the above assumption the same probabilistic bounds will hold conditional to $\mathcal{F}_N$.